 The overall differences between resistance levels in faecal samples and meat remain noteworthy and might suggest that certain selection pressures could favor the selection of certain biotypes in meat.
+Also meat from foreign origin may have biased the results.

 In E. faecalis resistance rates have stabilized at a relatively low level.
 The resistance percentages in E. faecium demonstrate large fluctuations over the years (Figure Ento2).
 This fluctuation is most likely due to the variation in sample size over the years.